CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ch-4-tx-bias-current   : 6.750 mA
 ```

-To show channel information for the module in a particular port, run the `nv show platform transceiver <interface> channel` command.
-To show specific channel information for the module in a particular port, run the `nv show platform transceiver <interface> channel <channel>` command.
+To show channel information for the module in a particular port, run the `nv show platform transceiver <transceiver-id> channel` command.
+To show specific channel information for the module in a particular port, run the `nv show platform transceiver <transceiver-id> channel <channel-id>` command.

 ```
 cumulus@switch:~$ nv show platform transceiver swp25 channel